Perton Middle School – Uniform Code

 Hair should be within the natural range of colours.

-One plain gold or silver stud earring in each ear lobe is permissible and a watch may be worn – no other jewellery is permitted.
+One plain gold or silver stud earring in each ear lobe is permissible and a watch may be worn – no other Jewellery is permitted.
+We do not allow smart watches.